jppelteret/dealii-weak_forms/README.md

 - Test function
 - Trial solution
 - Field solution
   - Indexed storage for time history or other solution fields
+  - Indexed storage also supports multiple DoFHandlers (e.g. when a field solution for another discretisation is used in the RHS of the one being assembled)
 - Sub-space extractors and views